jgamper/compay-syntax/README.md

 This respository aims to develop a tool for sampling from Whole-Slide-Images (WSIs) in an efficient manner.
 By sampling we mean producing mini-batches of patches which can then be fed to e.g. machine learning algorithms.
 It aims to work with all WSIs that can be read by [openslide](https://github.com/openslide).
 Sample data for demos is available [here](https://www.dropbox.com/sh/khsvxpe568f77xm/AABqQYLb6SBonAe77tELccY8a?dl=0) (from [Camelyon 16](https://camelyon17.grand-challenge.org/) dataset).

-When sampling patches we would like to be able to assign a class label (e.g. a binary mask with normal==0 vs cancer==1).
+When sampling patches we would like to be able to assign a class label (e.g. a binary label with normal==0 vs cancer==1).
 This is facilitated by adding a multi-resolution annotation mask.
 WSI annotations can be made efficiently with a program such as [ASAP](https://github.com/GeertLitjens/ASAP) and are often stored as xml files (see the [sample data](https://www.dropbox.com/sh/khsvxpe568f77xm/AABqQYLb6SBonAe77tELccY8a?dl=0) for example).
 These in turn can be converted to the multi-resolution annotation masks we want. *To do: Detail how to achieve this!*

 Some features: